mmvvff/bcg_extended/baseline_notebooks/00_problem_statement.md

 # Problem Statement

 In today's competitive utilities landscape, a robust defensive marketing strategy focused on minimizing customer churn is crucial for maintaining a loyal customer base.
-This data science project aims to tackle this issue by providing valuable insights to inform customer churn prevention programs at PowerCo.
+This data science project aims to tackle this issue by providing valuable insights to inform customer churn prevention programs based on open source data from [The Forage](https://www.theforage.com/).
 We will develop a predictive model for customer churn in the utilities sector, focusing on identifying high-risk customers and understanding the key factors contributing to churn.

 **Hypothesis:**
 Our primary hypothesis is that price factors are the main drivers of customer churn in the utilities sector.
 Specifically, we posit that: